 - Construction and Renovation Services (includes anything that requires installation);

-- Contract agreements of any type that involve a signature;
+- Contract agreements of any type or value that involve a signature;

 - EBay or any other auction website;